ansys/pytwin/README.rst

 Overview
 --------
-PyTwin is a Python package that eases `Ansys Digital Twin`_ consumption workflows.
+PyTwin is a Python package that eases `Ansys Digital Twins`_ consumption workflows.

 Documentation